-- Planning grant applications found to benefit priority populations will receive ten additional points. - Acquisition applicants that benefit priority populations will receive an additional five points on their application and may receive one hundred percent funding for eligible costs.
+- Planning grant applications found to benefit priority populations will be prioritized for funding. - Capacity grant applications found to benefit priority populations will be prioritized for funding. - Acquisition applicants that benefit priority populations will be prioritized for funding, and may receive one hundred percent funding for eligible costs.

-California Native American Tribes
+Federally and Non-Federally Recognized California Native American Tribes

-Executive Order N-15-19 acknowledges and apologizes on behalf of California for the historical "violence, exploitation, dispossession and the attempted destruction of tribal communities" from the early years of the State well into the 20th century.
+Executive Order N-15-19 acknowledges and apologizes on behalf of California for the historical "violence, exploitation, dispossession and the attempted destruction of tribal communities" from the early years of the State to present Sustainable Agricultural Lands Conservation Program Final Program Guidelines - April 2022 day and creates the California Truth & Healing Council.
 In the spirit of truth and healing and consistent with the Office of the Governor's Statement of Administration Policy on Native American Ancestral Lands, SALC seeks to:

-- support California Native American tribes' co-management of and access to natural lands and Indigenous cultural resources within those lands - Facilitate the access of California Native Americans to cultural resources - Improve the ability of California Native Americans to engage in traditional and sustenance gathering, hunting and fishing - Encourage partnerships with California tribes on land management and stewardship utilizing Traditional Ecological Knowledge.
+- support ownership, management, and co-management of, and access to natural lands and Indigenous cultural resources within those lands by Federally recognized and non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission - Facilitate access of California Native Americans to cultural resources - Support the ability of California Native Americans to engage in traditional and sustenance gathering, hunting, and fishing - Encourage partnerships with California tribes on land management and stewardship utilizing Traditional Ecological Knowledge.